IsratAfrin826/Python-Learning/README.md

 Not Powerful as named Function

-It can work with single expression/ single line code
+It can work with single expression/ single line of code